yurenape/eflips_battery_degeneration/README.md

 yurena_results.py

 For this, they have to access a database and get input a scenario ID.
 The video tutorial exemplifies how to do that in PyCharm.
-The database used to develop this program can be found here: [eflips_oneweek]()..
+The database used to develop this program can be found here: [eflips_oneweek](https://tubcloud.tu-berlin.de/s/BJBH7jjM4pQWn7e).
 It simulates one week of the fleet operation
 If there is another database inserted, the results may vary in the duration of the simulated scenario.
 Please check the yurena_example file for that.